Rompetrol: History

 In 2009, the company decided to outsource its IT needs but contracted only a single outsourcer with a multimillion dollar deal.
 In 2010-2011, Rompetrol was established in Turkey (RG Petrol A.S.).
 The Petromidia refinery modernization process was completed in 2012 following an investment of US$380 million.
 A new filling station concept was launched in 2013.

 In 2014, the Rompetrol Group N.V. was renamed into KMG International N.V. as part of a strategy to promote the brand KazMunayGas.
 Although the name was changed into KMG International, the Rompetrol brand continues to be used in the distribution segment of the entire company.
 The company's retail network that operates under the “Rompetrol” brand incorporates over 1,100 fuel distribution points in Romania, Georgia, Bulgaria, Moldova, in France and Spain, where the company operates also under Dyneff brand.

 In 2015-2016, CEFC China Energy and KazMunayGaz agreed for CEFC China Energy to take over 51% stake in KMG International, the former Rompetrol Group, but by July 2018 the deal fell apart due to the difficult financial situation of the Chinese company.

 In May 2017, Rompetrol invested $10 millions to develop hybrid gas stations.

 By March 2018, KazMunayGaz's international business, KMGI, owned Petromidia (Rompetrol Rafinare), which in turn operated the biggest refinery in Romania, as well as Romanian gas stations as well as in other countries.
 Also in March 2018, it was reported that a deal for KazzMunayGaz to sell a majority stake in Rompetrol to CEFC, a Chinese energy company, had "fallen apart."
 Shares of Rompetrol Rafinare were suspended on the Bucharest Stock Exchange after dropping 4.6% at the news.
 Previously, the deal to sell 51% of the company had been agreed on in December 2016, with the deal still on in early March 2018 despite the chairman of CEFC being under investigation for suspected economic crimes.

 On March 6 or 7, 2022, according to a note to investors, Rompetrol faced a "complex cyber attack," although it stated operations at the Petromidia refinery were not affected.
 In May 2022, Rompetrol was the largest company in Georgia's fuel market.
 Its network of gas stations operated in Georgia, Romania, the Republic of Moldova, Bulgaria, and Georgia.

-After having a loss of USD$129 million in 2021, Rompetrol Rafinare had a profit of USD$90 million in 2022.
+After having a loss of US$129 million in 2021, Rompetrol Rafinare had a profit of US$90 million in 2022.
 It was the largest refinery in Romania at that time, and was controlled by KazMunaygas through KMG International.
 In March 2023, Rompetrol opened three KFC restaurants in its gas stations on the A1 highway in Romania.
 They were the first KFC restaurants in Rompetrol stations through a franchise system operated by Sphera Franchise Group.